 ANCC Certification Response: The Gap Analysis is a signed statement on letterhead completed by your program director, detailing what courses and clinicals were accepted into a post-graduate program.
 This is needed for students completing a post-graduate certificate, a post-MSN DNP, or post-DNP certificate.
 Once completed you can either upload it to your account or send it to APRNValidation@ana.org.

-ANCC Response: We recommend viewing our previous webinar form March 2021 titled, Relevant Information About Obtaining Your ANCC APRN Certification
+ANCC Response: We recommend viewing our previous webinar form titled, Steps & Information on Earning Your ANCC APRN Certification

 7. Once I become ANCC Certified, what is the credential should I use at the end of my signature and how should I display my credentials?